Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 Why you are not losing fat in a calorie deficit explained with metabolism and fat loss plateau concept

 You are eating less.
 You are training hard.
 You are trying to stay consistent.
-But the scale is not moving.

-This is one of the most common fat loss problems.
+This is one of the most common fat-loss problems.
 It is also one of the most misunderstood.

-Many people assume a calorie deficit should always lead to steady weight loss.
+Many people assume a calorie deficit should always lead to steady weekly weight loss.
 In theory, that is true.
 In real life, the body is more complex.
-Your metabolism adapts.
-Your hunger changes.
-Your energy output drops.
-Your routine becomes easier for your body to handle.

 That is why fat loss can slow down, stall, or feel completely stuck even when you think you are doing everything right.